servs/nFormEmbedPlugin/README.markdown

           foreignAlias: Books

 ![Diagram](http://yuml.me/diagram/scruffy/class/[Author]1-0...*[Book])
-An Author has one or more Books.

 In the Author form we call the embedRelationAndCreate method.
 This creates a subform with all the related books and a possibility to add new books.

     class AuthorForm extends BaseAuthorForm {
       public function configure() {